stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 the reports from different sources tended to coincide; though the wonder was lessened by the fact that the old legends, shared at one time throughout the hill country, furnished a morbidly vivid picture which might well have coloured the imaginations of all the witnesses concerned.
-It was my conclusion that such witnesses&mdash;in every case naive and simple backwoods folk&mdash;had glimpsed the battered and bloated bodies of human beings or farm animals in the whirling currents;
+It was my conclusion that such witnesses--in every case naive and simple backwoods folk--had glimpsed the battered and bloated bodies of human beings or farm animals in the whirling currents;
 and had allowed the half-remembered folklore to invest these pitiful objects with fantastic attributes.